Parameter Synthesis for Markov Models: Covering the Parameter Space: Abstract

 \section{Abstract}

-Markov chain analysis is a key technique in reliability engineering.
+Markov chain analysis is a key technique in formal verification.
 A practical obstacle is that all probabilities in Markov models need to be known.
 However, system quantities such as failure rates or packet loss ratios, etc. are often not---or only partially---known.
 This motivates considering parametric models with transitions labeled with functions over parameters.

-Whereas traditional Markov chain analysis evaluates a reliability metric for a single, fixed set of probabilities, analysing parametric Markov models focuses on synthesising parameter values that establish a given reliability or performance specification $\varphi$.
-Examples are: what component failure rates ensure the probability of a system breakdown to be below 0.00000001?, or which failure rates maximise reliability?

-This paper presents various analysis algorithms for parametric Markov chains and Markov decision processes.
+Whereas traditional Markov chain analysis relies on a single, fixed set of probabilities, analysing parametric Markov models focuses on synthesising parameter values that establish a given safety or performance specification $\varphi$.
+Examples are: what component failure rates ensure the probability of a system breakdown to be below 0.00000001?, or which failure rates maximise the performance, for instance the throughput, of the system?
+This paper presents various analysis algorithms for parametric discrete-time Markov chains and Markov decision processes.
 We focus on three problems: (a) do all parameter values within a given region satisfy $\varphi$?, (b) which regions satisfy $\varphi$ and which ones do not?, and (c) an approximate version of (b) focusing on covering a large fraction of all possible parameter values.

-We give a detailed account of the various algorithms, present a software tool realising these techniques, and report on an extensive experimental evaluation on benchmarks that span a wide range of applications.
+We give a detailed account of the various algorithms, present a software tool realising these techniques, and report on an extensive experimental evaluation on benchmarks that span a wide range of applications. \keywords{Formal Methods \and Verification \and Model Checking \and Probabilistic Systems \and Parameter Synthesis \and Markov Chains}